SAPHIR Pillar D, WP1 and WP15 Leader

 SAPHIR Pillar E and WP 17 Leader

-Miriam van Straten is Project Manager at the European Forum of Farm Animal Breeders (EFFAB), based in Wageningen, The Netherlands.
+Miriam van Straten was Project Manager at the European Forum of Farm Animal Breeders (EFFAB), based in Wageningen, The Netherlands, until June 2017.

 She studied Animal Breeding and Genetics at Wageningen University with a minor in Communication and Innovation Studies.
 It is this combination that she brings to practice in the role of Project Manager, mostly involved in knowledge transfer to industry stakeholders and dissemination of project results for several EU funded projects.